momentohq/client-sdk-php/examples/README.md

 - A Momento Auth Token is required, you can generate one using the [Momento CLI](https://github.com/momentohq/momento-cli)
 - At least PHP 7
-- The grpc PHP extension.
-See the [gRPC docs](https://github.com/grpc/grpc/blob/v1.46.3/src/php/README.md) section on installing the extension.
+  The gRPC PHP extension.
+See the [gRPC docs](https://github.com/grpc/grpc/blob/v1.46.3/src/php/README.md) section on
 - [Composer](https://getcomposer.org/doc/00-intro.md)

 ## Running the example